 - Choose ‘Search For The Best Driver In These Locations’.

-- Tip: If you have Windows Vista or W7, you can greatly speed up the process by defining which driver pack folder Windows should look in.
-Instead of asking it to search the whole of your removable media as above, choose ‘Include this location in the search’ instead then click ‘Browse’ and browse to the specific folder where you stored the network adapter (LAN) driver pack and select to search all subfolders then click ‘Next’ – Windows will now search through only the LAN driver pack folder of your DVD/flash drive until it finds and installs the right driver for your network adapter.
+- Tip: If you have Windows Vista or W7, you can greatly speed up the process by defining which pack folder Windows should look in.
+Instead of asking it to search the whole of your removable media as above, choose ‘Include this location in the search’ instead then click ‘Browse’ and browse to the specific folder where you stored the network adapter (LAN) pack and select to search all subfolders then click ‘Next’ – Windows will now search through only the LAN pack folder of your DVD/flash drive until it finds and installs the right software for your network adapter.